Glenn E. Martin

 Glenn E. Martin (born October 30, 1970) is the president and founder of GEMtrainers.com, a social justice consultancy firm that partners with non-profits from across the United States to assist with fundraising, organizational development and marketing.
-Glenn is a longstanding American criminal justice reform advocate and is the founder and former president of JustLeadershipUSA (JLUSA).
+Martin is a longstanding American criminal justice reform advocate and is the founder and former president of JustLeadershipUSA (JLUSA).
 He also founded the campaign, #CLOSErikers and co-founded the Education from the Inside Out Coalition, a national campaign working to remove barriers to higher education facing students while they are in prison and once they are released.

 Martin resigned from JLUSA before (December 17, 2017) being accused of sexual misconduct by three women.

-Prior to his resignation from JLUSA, Martin regularly commented on criminal justice in the media, including CNN, C-SPAN, Al Jazeera, and MSNBC.
+Martin regularly comments on criminal justice in the media, including CNN, C-SPAN, Al Jazeera, and MSNBC.

 Early life and family

 Martin was born and raised in Bedford Stuyvesant, Brooklyn, New York.
 He is the son of a retired police officer.